gmfmi/searchinGhost/README.md

 - **searchOptions** (object)
 > Made for advanced users, allows you to fine tune the search queries.
-> Refer to [this](https://github.com/nextapps-de/flexsearch/tree/0.6.22#custom-search) Flexsearch documentation.
+> Refer to [this](https://github.com/nextapps-de/flexsearch/tree/0.6.22#custom-search) FlexSearch documentation.
 >
 > We use this specific query construction: `index.search("your query", searchOptions)` so anything added
-> to `searchOptions` will be passed to Flexsearch this way.
+> to `searchOptions` will be passed to FlexSearch this way.
 >
 > This parameter can be really handy when filtering posts based on a tag.
 As an example:
 > ```js